adrienmaloba/www.diagrams.net-source/_posts/2021-07-23-online-whiteboard-confluence.md

 **[Small teams can diagram for free](/blog/confluence-cloud-free-diagrams.html)** - You can use an unlicensed version of the draw.io app in a free Confluence Cloud instance.

 **[Secure and private online whiteboard within Confluence](/blog/data-governance-lockdown.html)** - There are no third-party sign-in or freemium accounts needed to embed the draw.io Board or draw.io Diagram macros.
-All of your draw.io diagram and board data stays within Confluence according to your instance's data residency settings.
+All of your draw.io diagram and board data stays within Confluence according to your instance's data residency settings (advanced edition only).

 **Tip:** When editing a diagram with your team in Confluence Cloud, right-click on a blank area of the diagram and select _Share Cursor_.
 Now your team will be able to see where you move the mouse and what you select - a smoother experience than new shapes just appearing on the drawing canvas.
 <br /><img src="/assets/img/blog/share-cursor.png" style="width=100%;max-width:300px;height:auto;" alt="Share your mouse cursor with others who are editing the same diagram file stored in OneDrive or Google Drive">